Thorpe Bassett

-Thorpe Bassett is part of the Rillington ward an electoral division of Ryedale District Council which is currently represented by Cllr Nathan Garbutt Moore.
+It was historically part of the East Riding of Yorkshire until 1974 and then part of the Ryedale district from 1974 until 2023.
+It is now administered by the unitary North Yorkshire Council.

+The name Thorpe derives from the Old Norse þorp meaning 'secondary settlement'.
+The suffix Bassett derives from William Basset, who held the village in 1204.

 In the 18th century there were just 17 families living in the village.
 The main source of employment was agriculture, with the majority of residents working on farms.
 There was also a School, Post office and public house, all which have now closed.
 The school building is still standing but the Royal Oak Inn is long gone.
 The school was restored and converted into one larger house over a 10-year period by Jim and Sue Mortimer, assisted by Gordon Bradshaw (local joiner).
 This was 1981–1991.
 Formerly it had been a small cottage at the north gable with the larger portion being two classrooms.
 Whilst its use changed, it retained most of its external features.
 The concrete cat on the NE gable ridge, was placed there by J.M.
 In 1987 and resides there to this day.
 The water pump in the northern corner garden was placed earlier (1985), also by J.M., set in a large concrete block, to avoid unlawful removal.

 In 1835 Lewis's Topographical Dictionary of England description of Thorpe Bassett was: